Therapy and coaching for anxiety, depression, trauma, grief, and life transitions.

 • Trauma-Informed Yoga: Sexual Violence, Yoga and the Physiology of Resilience with Molly Boeder Harris

-• Graduate Laban Certificate in Movement Analysis, Columbia College
+• Graduate Laban Certificate in Movement Analysis, Columbia College, Chicago, IL

 • Licensed Clinical Professional Counselor (LCPC), Illinois